fent/node-ytdl-core/README.md

 #### Event: 'response'
 * `http.ServerResponse` - Response.

 Emitted when the video response has been found, and has started downloading.
 Can be used to get the size of download.
-This is also emitted if there is an error with the download.
+This is also emitted if there is an error with the download or it needs to reconnect to YouTube.

+#### Event: 'progress'
+* `Number` - Chunk length.
+* `Number` - Total downloaded.
+* `Number` - Total download length.

+Emitted whenever a new chunk is received.
+Passes values descriping the download progress and the parsed percentage.

 ### Stream#destroy()